DTS-STN/CDP-Lessons-Learned/SAEB Architecture Design.md

 ## Goals

+The goal was to ingest and transform data using the pipelines.
+To do this following activities were performed:

 - Create data pipeline using Azure Data Factory and Azure Databricks
 - Create data pipeline using Azure Synapse
 - Visualize data with Power BI